ateismossss/Crimelife-RP-Voice-Support-Helper-Bot-.js/README.md

 IMPORTANT!

+create a folder called "assets" and place your mp3 file there

-You can add your mp3 under /assets (Important!: the file must be named audio.mp3!)
+You can add the mp3 under /assets (Important!: the file must be named audio.mp3!)

 Install the following packages in your CMD console!